MacareuxDigital/ansible-c5-ma/README.md

 ## Set DNS & Some Security Measure

-- Go to Route 53 to set DNS
+- Go to your DNS service (like Route53) to set DNS to point the domain to the IP
-- Set additional security measure such as setting up basic auth, or IP address restriction.
+- Set additional security measure such as setting up IP address restriction, stronger SSH auth.

 -----